C Corporation: Everything You Need to Know

 How to Avoid the Double-Taxation Scenario

-To avoid the biggest glitch associated with C Corp duty, structure the C-Corp for zero inventory and zero profit to take maximum number of deductions allowed by the IRS, thus reducing net income.
+To avoid the biggest glitch associated with C Corp duty, structure the C-Corp for zero inventory and zero profit to take the maximum number of deductions allowed by the IRS, thus reducing net income.

 How to Form Your C Corporation